Indigenous African Religions

 OR go to your library and look up these religions in the Africana: The Encyclopedia of the African and African American Experience edited by Kwame Anthony Appiah and Henry Louis Gates Jr. Basic Books, 1999.

-When you have completed the following exercise, please put the work into your Activity Journal.
+Please complete the following exercise.
 In preparing your answers, you may want to look at Chart One: Spiritual World of African Religions.

 - Map Work.
 Using the list of the name for God in African languages and a political map of Africa which your teacher will provide (Click on Political Map) enter on the map the names of God used in those countries.